 - You just don’t know how to proceed

-There are a lot of other reasons for not pursuing a formal education in Art School, and they may all be valid at the time they arise, but too often we kick ourselves afterwards, thinking we made a bad decision or were just too afraid.
+There are many other reasons for not pursuing a formal education in Art School, and they may all be valid when they arise, but too often, we kick ourselves afterward, thinking we made a bad decision or were just too afraid.

 And we feel like maybe we missed our chance, and now it’s too late.